 One of the interesting things about the startup studio model is that it allows you to fundamentally rethink every aspect of how a venture is built and run.
 Like Ford, who with his Model T production line radically innovated the way cars were produced so that the transportation system was forever changed, startup studios have the opportunity to completely rethink how we build and structure new ventures so that they can help accelerate the transition to a fairer and more sustainable world.

 In order to achieve that, we need to break the prevalent conventional wisdom on how to build, structure, and finance ventures.
 In our search for ways to build truly mission-driven ventures, we have come across a number of ground-breaking new approaches to designing ownership, corporate governance, and investment instruments that help ensure that our ventures are mission-driven by design.
-And though we’re still only scratching at the surface and have much more to learn, we have been working with our partners and funders to develop a first answer to the problem of how to design financial instruments that align the interests of founders and funders towards achieving our mission to transition to a regenerative and circular food system.
+Although we’re still only scratching at the surface and have much more to learn, we have been working with our partners and funders to develop a first answer to the problem: how to design financial instruments that align the interests of founders and funders towards achieving our mission to transition to a regenerative and circular food system.
+And we have implemented an initial approach with four venture teams officially part of the Fresh studio.

 The key question we faced was how to attract sufficient funding for the ventures that we will be co-founding during our four-month program early next year, while ensuring that they can always prioritize their mission - transforming the food system - over shareholder returns.
 One of the answers, we found, is to fundamentally rethink how we structure the ownership of the ventures we build so that the core purpose of the venture is structurally embedded in the organisation’s DNA.

-Steward-ownership is an ownership and governance model which aligns the interests of entrepreneurs, workers, investors and society.
-It is based on two principles: Entrepreneurship equals ownership, and profits serve the company’s purpose.
+Steward ownership is an ownership and governance model which aligns the interests of entrepreneurs, workers, investors and society.
+It is based on two principles: 1) Entrepreneurship equals ownership, and 2) profits serve the company’s purpose.

-Conventional financing tools and ownership models often do not work for mission-driven organisations for two reasons.
-Firstly, excessive return expectations lead to unrealistic growth trajectories and leave viable businesses (that cannot become “unicorns”) without funding.
-Secondly, equity financing is often designed so that investors gain as much control over the business as possible.
-This is counterproductive for mission-driven founders and could jeopardize the impact focus of the company on the long term when a company is bought.
+Conventional financing tools and ownership models often do not work for most mission-driven organisations, with a huge percentage not receiving the financing they need.
+This happens for two primary reasons.
+First, excessive return expectations lead to unrealistic growth trajectories and leave viable businesses (that cannot become “unicorns”) without funding.
+Second, equity financing is often designed so that investors gain as much control over the business as possible.
+This is counterproductive for mission-driven founders and could jeopardise the impact focus of the company in the long term if and when a company is bought.

-Steward Ownership splits decision-making and profit-sharing rights.
-Founders and employees get exclusive decision-making rights, while their profit-sharing rights are capped in order to avoid conflicts of interest and, more importantly, mission drift.
-Investors, on the other hand, get no decision-making rights, and in return get greater priority over dividends and repurchase prices.
-The advantage of this is that the organisation is able to focus on fulfilling its mission, while still securing returns and liquidity for investors.
+Splitting shares: One mechanism often used in steward ownership is splitting decision-making and profit-sharing rights.
+Founders and some employees get exclusive decision-making rights, while their profit-sharing rights are capped in order to avoid conflicts of interest and, more importantly, mission drift.
+Investors, on the other hand, get no decision-making rights but instead, receive greater priority over dividends and repurchase prices.
+The advantage of this is that the organisation is able to focus on fulfilling its mission while still securing returns and liquidity for investors.

 So, how does steward-ownership work at Fresh?

-In our mission to transform the food system and build truly mission-driven systemic ventures, we are on a journey to rethink how mission-driven early-stage startups are built and structured.
+In our mission to transform the food system and build truly mission-driven systemic ventures, we are on a journey to rethink how early-stage startups are built and structured.
+Join us on our journey to push the boundaries of what business can mean for moving our society forward.

 Join us and apply now